mixmix/mixmix.github.io/content/post/partitioned-comms/index.md

 we were unable to recover.
 I was gutted -- I was complicit, naive, and deeply mourned the loss of our friendship.
 I never wanted to make this mistake again... and so I started partitioning my comms.
-As this pattern evolved I noticed new generative dynamitcs which I'd not foreseen :seedling:
+As this pattern evolved I noticed new generative dynamics which I'd not foreseen :seedling:

 ## Work Chats